 ASSEMBLY LANGUAGE PROGRAMMING FOR THE APPLE II-by Robert Mottolz.
-This comprehensive, easy to understand introduction provides solid easy to understand introduction provides solid groundwork for getting started in assembly language programming on the Apple II.
-Many subroutines writ-ten in assembly language are provided, and most ex-planations are shown with equivalent examples in BASIC.
-There's an excellent section on hexadecimal arithmetic included, as well as appendices for further study, BK1249 \$12.95
+This comprehensive, easy to understand introduction provides solid groundwork for getting started in assembly language programming on the Apple II.
+"Many subroutines written in assembly language are provided, and most explanations are shown with equivalent examples in BASIC.
+There's an excellent section on hexadecimal arithmetic included, as well as appendices for further study.
+BK1249 \$12.95